 Microalgae (algae) are rich in nutrients and easy to grow, which promotes good health.
 The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g., saline, brackish, or wastewater).

 The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g., saline, brackish, or wastewater).
 Algae are a cost-effective source of producing fuel, feed, and neutraceuticals all year round with minimal use of land.
 For example, oil yields from microalgae are approximately ten times higher than from palm oil.
 This is an important prerequisite for large-scale commercial production of biofuels.

 Algae cultivation is mostly done in laboratories, on rooftop demonstration facilities, and also in algae Energy Farm.

 How is the algae culture done?

-First, the algae from both saltwater and freshwater environments are collected, cultured and characterization of them is done by using DNA extraction/sequencing and metabolite analysis for the identification of specific strains.
+First, the algae from both saltwater and freshwater environments are collected, cultured, and characterization of them is done by using DNA extraction/sequencing and metabolite analysis for the identification of specific strains.

-The most promising algae are then used in an adaptive evolution experiment to select for algae with certain attributes, e.g. high lipid accumulation properties.
+The most promising algae are then used in an adaptive evolution experiment to select for algae with certain attributes, e.g., high lipid accumulation properties.

-How algae is being used?
+How are algae being used?